Bill Nolte

 Bill Nolte (born June 4 in Toledo, Ohio) is a singer and Broadway actor.
 He was raised in Genoa, Ohio and attended Genoa Area High School, graduating in 1971.
 He graduated from the Cincinnati College-Conservatory of Music in 1976, with a degree in Opera and Musical Theater and a minor in Musical Theater.

 Theatre credits

 Bill made his Broadway debut in 1985, Old Deuteronomy in the Andrew Lloyd Webber musical Cats.
 Subsequently, he's appeared on Broadway in Me and My Girl, Joseph and the Amazing Technicolor Dreamcoat (1993–1994), 1776 (1997–1998), King David as Golliath, Jane Eyre, and Amour, as well as the original album for Jekyll & Hyde alongside Anthony Warlow.

-Beginning in 2005, he performed the role of Franz Liebkind in the Broadway musical adaptation of The Producers.
+Beginning in 2005, he performed the role of Franz Liebkind and served as understudy Max Bialystock in the Broadway musical adaptation of The Producers after playing the role for 2 years on tour.

-Nolte played Tabarro in the 2010–11 Broadway revival of La Cage aux Folles.
+Nolte played Tabarro and understudied the role of Georges in the 2010–11 Broadway revival of La Cage aux Folles.